 On the first floor of the water sports centre, is the large open pavilion; the spot for morning yoga.
 During our visit, there was a group of ladies on a yoga retreat and they were up there first thing in the morning, and as the sun set.
 The view must have been spectacular over the sea.
 I wonder if the lapping of the waves added rhythm to their practice.
 We just did a lot of shavasana by the pool…a little yoga joke there.

-The facility we always forget to to pack for!
+Time to work up a sweat and burn off the all-inclusive!
 If you are planning to use the gym, remember to bring your running shoes.
 In fact, there is also an outdoor running track that goes around the lagoon so there is even more reason to bring them.
 In the gym itself, you will find a good selection of machines and a free weights area.
 It is well air-conditioned but you can still see all that fantastic sunlight through the large windows.

 Set behind the resort is the salty, serene lagoon.
 Here, you can try your hand at fishing in the lagoon.
 It is a strictly a catch and release program so if you want something to eat, you’ll have to join a deep-sea fishing excursion.
 You can also do a spot of bird-watching.
 We saw pretty wading birds, and even some crabs.
 Grab a bicycle from the guest services and you can go all the way around the lagoon.

 There is just one pool at Galley Bay Resort.
 However it’s a free-form beauty with a waterfall to squeal under.
 Surrounding the pool is a collection of sun loungers set in pairs, each under their own umbrella.
 Most of them have little tables on which to pop your drinks, and the best thing about lying by pool is that they will bring your drinks right to you.
 We had a fair few strawberry smoothies and even some bubbles as we caught the sun here.